senthilcaesar/mermaid-diagrams/testsuite-kb.md

     D -->|No| H

-    H --> I["Similar workflow found in 5 other applications.
-Use those validation patterns to generate an equivalent test for this application."]
+    H --> I["Similar workflow found in 5 other applications - here's what they checked; go write the equivalent for this app."]
 ```